Introduction

 Cell types in the VNO

 We dissected mouse VNOs from postnatal day 14 (P14) juveniles and P56 adults.
 Cells were dissociated in the presence of actinomycin D to prevent procedure-induced transcription.
-From four adult (P56) and four juvenile (P14) mice (equal representation of sexes), we obtained sequence reads from 34,519 cells.
+From four adult (P56) and four juvenile (P14) mice (equal representation of sexes) we obtained sequence reads from 34,519 cells.
 The samples and replicates were integrated for cell clustering.
 In two-dimensional UMAP space, 18 cell clusters can be clearly identified (Fig. 1A).
 These clusters were curated using known cell markers (Fig. 1B).
-There was no obvious difference in the cell clusters between juvenile and adult VNOs (Fig. 1C), even though there were slight differences in gene expression profile between the samples (see below).
-We also did not detect a significant difference between female and male samples (Fig. 1D).
+There was no obvious difference in the presence of cell clusters between juvenile and adult VNOs (Fig. 1C) or between male and female sexes (Fig. 1D), though there were differences in gene expression profiles between the ages (Fig. S1) and sexes (Fig. S2), the list of significantly differentially expressed genes did not appear to be influential for the neuronal lineage and cell type specification, or related to cell adhesion molecules, which were the main focuses of this study.

 Single cell transcriptomic profile of the whole vomeronasal organ